isomerpages/mlaw-lsb/notice-and-announcements/latest-news/_posts/2018-05-06-lsb-examinations-to-be-held-on-monday-4th-sept-2018-for-practical-land-lot-survey-&-strata-survey.md

 **LSB NOTICE: LAND SURVEYORS BOARD EXAMINATIONS TO BE HELD ON TUESDAY, 4TH SEPTEMBER 2018 (PRACTICAL FOR LAND LOT & STRATA SURVEY)**

 Application to sit for the Land Surveyors Board Practical Examinations 201 8 for eligible candidates has opened.
-The examinations are scheduled to be held on **Tuesday, 4th September 2018 for practical (Land Lot Survey & Strata Survey)** as follows:
+The examinations are scheduled to be held on **Tuesday, 4th September 2018 for practical (Land Lot Survey & Strata Survey)** as follows:<br>

 <table>
   <tr>